JoJo Billingsley

-Deborah Jo Billingsley (May 28, 1952 – June 24, 2010) was an American singer, soloist, songwriter and recording artist.
-She was best known for her work with The Honkettes, backing vocalists for the Southern rock band Lynyrd Skynyrd.
+Deborah Jo Billingsley (May 28, 1952 – June 24, 2010) was an American singer, songwriter and recording artist.
+She was best known for her work with the Honkettes, backing vocalists for Lynyrd Skynyrd.

 Lynyrd Skynyrd

-Billingsley was born in Memphis, Tennessee, to Doc and Hazel Billingsley.
+Billingsley was born in Memphis, Tennessee, United States, to Doc and Hazel Billingsley.
 The family soon moved to Senatobia, Mississippi from Harmontown, Mississippi, where she was raised.
-In December 1975 she was hired, along with Cassie Gaines and Leslie Hawkins, as backing singers for the Southern Rock band Lynyrd Skynyrd, whose leader, Ronnie Van Zant, dubbed them "The Honkettes".
+In December 1975 she was hired, along with Cassie Gaines and Leslie Hawkins, as backing singers for the Southern rock band Lynyrd Skynyrd, whose leader, Ronnie Van Zant, dubbed them "The Honkettes".

 An October 20, 1977 airplane crash killed several members of the band and road crew, but Billingsley was the only band member not on the flight.
 At the time, she was under a doctor's care in Senatobia, Mississippi, dealing with health problems brought about by substance abuse.
 According to Billingsley, this experience led her to become a born-again Christian.

+Between 2005 and 2006 - JoJo Billingsley, Leslie Hawkins, Artimus Pyle, Ed King and Bob Burns reunited to play a dozen shows in a band called The Saturday Night Special Band, with their good friend and former bandmate, Mark Basile from New York to raise awareness for UNOS, an organ donor charitable organization.
+The band also featured, George Festo, Jaime Sepe, Eric Tolnes and Mike DesRoches.
+The SNS Band has several live shows recorded on You Tube.